benwmaddox/DataAccessGeneration/readme.md

 * Always including output parameters even if default value is defined.
 * If the first 2 characters are uppercase, don't change the first character to lowercase for parameters.
 * Adjusted parameter lookup to fix length of text type.
+* Added a new shorthand method if there is a single parameter of a User Defined Type (UDT) and it has a single column.

 #### 2023-03-27 (V1.19)
 * Added using statement for command objects to ensure they are disposed.